gammu/gammu/docs/manual/gammu/index.rst

     10. if You will be asked for file msgsm32.acm, it should unpacked from Windows CD
     11. now You can be asked if want to install unsigned driver (YES), about select codec configuration (select what you want) and rebotting PC (make it)

-.. option:: --nokiamakecamerashoot
+.. option:: nokiamakecamerashoot

-.. option:: --nokianetmonitor test
+.. option:: nokianetmonitor test

     Takes output or set netmonitor for Nokia DCT3 phones.